The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Preliminary Details

-We will concentrate initially on the space $\Riem^{+}(X)$.
-Two psc-metrics $g_0, g_1\in\Riem^{+}(X)$ are {\em isotopic} if there exists a path, $I=[0,1]\longrightarrow\Riem^{+}(X)$, defined by $t\mapsto g_t$, connecting $g_0$ to $g_1$.
-Such a path is called an {\em isotopy}.
-Two psc-metrics $g_0, g_1\in\Riem^{+}(X)$ are said to be {\em concordant} if the space $\Riem^{+}(X\times I)_{g_0, g_1}$ is non-empty.
-Thus, there are psc-metrics on the cylinder $X\times I$ which take the form of a product $g_0+dt^{2}$ and $g_1+dt^{2}$ near the respective ends $X\times\{0\}$ and $X\times \{1\}$.
-Elements of the space $\Riem^{+}(X\times I)_{g_0, g_1}$ are called {\em concordances}.
 It is a well-known fact that isotopic metrics are concordant; see Lemma 3 of \cite{GL}.
-In particular, suppose $t\mapsto g_t\in\Riem^{+}(X)$, where $t\in I$, is an isotopy.
-Consider the metric $g_t+dt^{2}$ on $X\times I$.
+In particular, there is a fairly straightforward process for turning an isotopy into a concordance.
+Suppose $t\mapsto g_t\in\Riem^{+}(X)$, where $t\in I$, is an isotopy.
+Consider initially the metric $g_t+dt^{2}$ on $X\times I$.
 This metric does not necessarily have positive scalar curvature, as negative curvature may arise in the $t$-direction.
-However, by appropriately ``slowing down" change in this direction we can minimize negative curvature and use the slices to obtain overall positivity.
+It also likely lacks the appropriate product structure near the boundary.
+However, by appropriately ``slowing down" change in the $t$ direction we can minimize negative curvature and use the slices to obtain overall positivity.
 This is the subject of the following lemma, which allows us to turn an isotopy into a concordance.
 Various versions of this lemma may be found in the literature; see for example \cite{Gajer} or \cite{GL}.
-Given its importance in our work, we provide a detailed proof in an appendix to this paper, section \ref{append}.